huehodaniel/shorturl/README.md

 To execute ShortURL in a local Docker cluster with load balancing and persistence with PostgreSQL, ensure your machine is a manager node with `docker swarm init` and execute `docker stack deploy -c docker-compose.yml shorturl`.

-### Demo

-A cloud-deployed demo is available in https://shorturl.hueho.xyz, using DigitalOcean infrastructure.

 #### Self-service

 Deployment instructions for cloud environments aren't available yet, but you can either